 Refer to Figure 10 and Figure 11.
 Initially, the IC is self supplying from the rectified mains voltage via pin DRAIN.
-Supply capacitor $C{VCC}$ (at pin 1) is charged by the internal start-up current source to a level of about 4 V or higher, depending on the drain voltage.
-Once the drain voltage exceeds the Vm (mains-dependent operation-enabling level), the start-up current source will continue charging capacitor $C{VCC}$ (switch S1 will be opened); see Figure 1.
-The IC will activate the power converter as soon as the voltage on pin VCC passes the Vstart level.
-The IC supply is taken over by the auxiliary winding as soon as the output voltage reaches its intended level and the IC supply from the mains voltage is subsequently stopped for high efficiency operation (green function).
+Supply capacitor C{VCC} (at pin 1) is charged by the internal start-up current source to a level of about 4 V or higher, depending on the drain voltage.
+Once the drain voltage exceeds the V_m (mains-dependent operation-enabling level), the start-up current source will continue charging capacitor C{VCC} (switch S1 will be opened); see Figure 1.
+The IC will activate the power converter as soon as the voltage on pin V{CC} passes the V{start} level.
+At this moment the IC supply from the high voltage pin is stopped (green function).
+The IC supply is taken over by the auxiliary winding of the flyback converter.

-The moment the voltage on pin VCC drops below VUVLO (undervoltage lock out), the IC stops switching and enters a safe restart from the rectified mains voltage.
-Inhibiting the auxiliary supply by external means causes the converter to operate in a stable, well-defined burst mode.
+The moment the voltage on pin V{CC} drops below V{UVLO} (undervoltage lock out), the IC stops switching and performs a safe restart from the rectified mains voltage.
+In the safe restart mode the driver output is disabled and pin V{CC} voltage is recharged via pin DRAIN.